 Testing new technology wastes time and effort in learning new processes.
 At the same time, it’s important to find a marketing platform that works for you and tools that work well together, thus creating your marketing tech stack.

-MarTech should be at the heart of your plans, and there are various reasons why modern marketers integrate technological advancements.
-For starters, it helps spur growth, strengthens relationships, and enhances the efficiency of company processes.
+Technology should be at the heart of your marketing strategy, and there are various reasons why modern marketers integrate technological advancements.
+For starters, it helps spur growth, strengthens relationships and enhances the efficiency of company processes.
 Additionally, companies can interact with both existing and prospective clients more effectively.

-Since the inception of the internet, emails have been one of the most effective ways of reaching both new and existing customers.
+Since the inception of the internet, email continues to remain one of the most effective marketing strategies.
+This is largely due to the fact that it's inexpensive and brands can reach both new and existing customers.
 A good email marketing tool will integrate well with a variety of applications and services, provide responsive campaigns and allow you to set up custom email workflows, as well as the ability to synchronize your data to multiple applications efficiently.

 Gone are the days when companies made assumptions about the needs of their customers.
 Data-driven marketing allows companies to make more informed choices and to enhance targeted broadcasting.